Conformal prediction beyond exchangeability: Theory

-for all three of the methods.
-This last bound is arguably more interpretable, but could also be significantly more loose, and we consider it an important point that the coverage gap depends on the TV between swapped residual vectors, and not the swapped raw data vectors.
+for each $i$, we therefore also see that This last bound is arguably more interpretable, but could also be significantly more loose, and we consider it an important point that the coverage gap depends on the total variation between swapped residual vectors, and not the swapped raw data vectors.
 Finally, recalling Lemma~\ref{lem:dtv_swap}, we see that in the case of independent data points, we have